winitzki/scall/tutorial/programming_dhall.md

 ```
 We find that `unpack1 P` is just the identity function of type `Exists P → Exists P`.
 So, we could apply values of type `Exists P` directly as functions, instead of using `unpack`.
-Sometimes, it will be more illuminating to use `unpack` explicitly.
+Sometimes it will be more illuminating to use `unpack` explicitly.

-#### Functions of existential types: the function extension rule
+#### The function extension rule for existential types

 The fact that `unpack` is equivalent to an identity function allows us to simplify the function type `Exists P → q`, where `q` is some fixed type expression.

-To see how, let us consider `P` as fixed and specialize the type of `unpack` to `P`.
+To see this more easily, let us consider `P` as fixed and specialize the type of `unpack` to `P`.
 We will denote the resulting function by `unpackP`:

 ```dhall